 Avastin, like all anti-VEGF medications is injected into the vitreous cavity.
 The medicine wears off and needs to be injected monthly at first.
 After the first several injections, some patients continue monthly treatment, some patient are treated at increasing intervals and some patients are checked monthly and treated as needed.
 The initial studies comparing Avastin to Lucentis showed the Avastin is most effective if given monthly.Intravitreal Injections

-How does Avastin Compare to Lucentis?
+How does Avastin Compare to Eylea and Lucentis?